 Another great way to boost that savings account is to take any extra money – thinks like birthday cash, tax return, bonuses etc. – and put them straight into the savings account.
-Again, you won’t even miss the money, but it will help you build up your savings quickly.
+Again, you won’t even miss the money (since you never had it before), but it will help you build up your savings quickly.

 Maximise Your Money

 Make sure your savings are sitting in an interest bearing and tax-efficient account such as an ISA.
 Since you won’t be touching this money unless it’s a dire emergency, you should be able to earn at least a little interest.
 Talk to your bank about your best options and start putting your savings on autopilot.